pcafrica/advanced_programming_2023-2024/lectures/02/02-intro_c++.md

 # Defining functions
 - Function definitions specify the implementation of a function.
 - They include the function's return type, name, parameters, and code block.
+- They are typically placed in source files.

 ## Example